• +1 (855) 340-8946

 Are Pachinko Machines new?

 Prior to 2020, smoking was allowed in-doors and it takes quite a toll by coating machines in smoke and tar throughout the machine.
-Our Victory package restores the machine to its natural luster.
+While it is a bit better, it is unforuntely not applied in all pachinko palors.

 Are Pachinko Machines loud?